Iloilo City Proper: Colonial period

-The city was re-chartered by the American government on July 16, 1937, incorporating the towns of Molo, Arevalo, Mandurriao, and La Paz into its jurisdiction.
-Later, on January 7, 1941, the city of Jaro was also integrated into greater Iloilo City.
+The city expanded under a new Commonwealth charter, which legally took effect on July 16, 1937, consolidating the neighboring municipalities of Molo, Arevalo, Mandurriao, and La Paz into its jurisdiction.
+This unified layout was formally inaugurated as the chartered City of Iloilo on August 25, 1937.
+Later, on January 7, 1941, the municipality of Jaro was also integrated to form greater Iloilo City.

 Late 20th and early 21st centuries

 On February 7, 1966, a fire devastated Iloilo City Proper, destroying nearly three-quarters of the area.
 The blaze lasted approximately 12 hours and resulted in ₱50 million worth of property damage (1966 value), making it the most destructive fire in the city's history.

 In the early 21st century, Iloilo City experienced a significant economic boom.
 While much of the new major developments occurred outside Iloilo City Proper, the district remains the economic and political center for both the city and the entire province.